udujoel/FSDH_challenge/README.md

 > "...For the new design, ***various modules*** will be split into ***microservices***. and in addition to ***MSSQL***, a ***NoSQL db*** will also be used to store some datasets, as well as ***redis for caching***.."

-From the requirement statement above, I gathered the following:
+From the requirement statement above, I gathered and designed the following:
 - Various Modules (not all) would be split off.
 Meaning some parts of the Monolithic would be left as is.
 I used an **Azure App Service** to host this.
 This is a scalable Azure solution that is recommended for Lift-and-Shift migration of Monolithic web apps.
 This requires an **App Service Plan** where the compute requirements are configured.
 - **Azure Functions** provides serverless compute on Azure. *Logic Apps* does a similar function but doesn't support C# as needed.
 - Azure hosts a robust **SQL service** which can be used.
 The **Azure CosmosDB** supports NoSQL as requested by the reachitecture.